 This section describes possibly unexpected behavior by Release 8.3(3).
 Unless otherwise noted, these caveats apply to all 8.3 releases up to and including 8.3(3).
-For additional caveats applicable to Release 8.3(3), see the caveats sections for newer 8.3 releases.
+For additional caveats applicable to Release 8.3(3), please see the caveats sections for newer 8.3 releases.
 The caveats for newer releases precede this section.

-All the caveats listed in this section are resolved in release 8.3(4).
+All the caveats listed in this section are resolved in Release 8.3(4).

-If the initial address given for an AppleTalk interface does not agree with that interface's cable range, the port may be driven into a "continuous reset" state.
-The correct behavior is to reject the attempt to configure an invalid address, and issue an error messsage.
-[CSCdi03924]

-AppleTalk does not correctly track changes to the encapsulation type set on an serial interface.
-To work around this problem clear the AppleTalk configuration on the interface and re-configure.
-[CSCdi04609]

-The informational level message, AT-6-ADDRUSED, will display gibberish numbers for the AppleTalk address in use for the interface in question.
-[CSCdi04706]

-The system will permit configuation of AppleTalk cable ranges on serial interfaces with SMDS and Frame Relay encapsulations.
-In fact extended networks are not supported for such interfaces.
-[CSCdi04771]

-In certain unusual circumstances, the router can fail to acquire zone information from neighbors for valid routes.
+- If the initial address given for an AppleTalk interface does not agree with that interface's cable range, the port may be driven into a continuous reset state.
+The correct behavior is to reject the attempt to configure an invalid address and issue an error message.
+[CSCdi03924] - AppleTalk does not correctly track changes to the encapsulation type set on a serial interface.
+To workaround this problem, clear the AppleTalk configuration on the interface and reconfigure.
+[CSCdi04609] - The informational level message, AT-6-ADDRUSED, will display gibberish numbers for the AppleTalk address in use for the interface in question.
+[CSCdi04706] - The system will permit configuration of AppleTalk cable ranges on serial interfaces with SMDS and frame relay encapsulations.
+In fact, extended networks are not supported for such interfaces.
+[CSCdi04771] - In certain unusual circumstances, the router can fail to acquire zone information from neighbors for valid routes.
 This results in partial loss of connectivity.
-Turning off Appletalk, and/or restarting the router may act as a work-around.
-[CSCdi04999]

-When an AppleTalk ARP reply is received on a Token Ring interface, the check that prevents entering multicast MAC addresses into the ARP table is done incorrectly; the least-significant bit (LSB) of the first octet of the address is checked instead of the most-significant bit (MSB).
-Configuring DECnet on a Token-Ring interface will force the MAC address of that interface to change to the DECnet standard, and the LSB becomes non-zero.
+Turning off AppleTalk and/or restarting the router may act as a workaround.
+[CSCdi04999] - When an AppleTalk ARP reply is received on a Token Ring interface, the sanity check that prevents entering multicast MAC addresses into the ARP table is done incorrectly; the least-significant bit of the first octet of the address is checked instead of the most-significant.
 This may result in the system accepting invalid AppleTalk ARP replies, or, usually more seriously, in its ignoring valid ones.
-If the protocol allows, this can be worked around by reconfiguring other nodes to use Token Ring MAC addresses which do not have the least significant bits set in their first octets.
-[CSCdi05167]

-This bugs would affect the ability of a non-extended AppleTalk interface in discovery mode to start when there is only a Shiva FastPath on the cable to perform the function of seed router.
-If there is already some other router than a Shiva FastPath on the cable, the interface will start routing as expected.
+This can be worked around by reconfiguring other nodes to use Token Ring MAC addresses that do not have the least significant bits set in their first octets.
+[CSCdi05167] - A system reload of a router may occur under very rare circumstances while performing a show apple arp command as a result of an ARP table entry being removed while the show apple arp command was traversing the ARP table.
+[CSCdi05232] - This bug would affect the ability of a nonextended AppleTalk interface in discovery mode to start when there is only a Shiva FastPath on the cable to perform the function of seed router.
+If there is already some router other than a Shiva FastPath on the cable, the interface will start routing as expected.
 [CSCdi05440]

-CPT now supports DDN X.25 [CSCdi04635]

-The number of PT sessions supported has been increased from 32 to 64.
-[CSCdi04820]

-The "show conf" displays the following buffer numbers : buffers small min-free 20 buffers middle min-free 10 buffers big min-free 5
+The show conf displays the following buffer numbers:

+'''

+buffers small min-free 20

+buffers middle min-free 10

+buffers big min-free 5

+'''

 Extra lines of default buffers clutter the NVRAM listing.
 If a user does a write memory command, it will save this config to the NVRAM.
-This will cause them to stay perminantly in your config even in future releases.
-A user must use the NO commands for each line to clear the extra messages.
+This will cause them to stay permanently in your configuration even in future releases.
+A user must use the no commands for each line to clear the extra messages.
 [CSCdi04904]